harrisoncramer/harrisoncramer.me/src/markdown-pages/deploying-a-react-app-on-eks.md

 The pod was *not recreated* after it was deleted.

 In order to have our containers be recreated in case of failure, we need to use Replica Sets.
-These are another Kubernetes resource that manage our pods on our behalf.
-We declare how many pods we want, and the Replica Set ensures that the state of our application always matches that number by restarting pods when they die.
+These are another Kubernetes resource that manage pods on our behalf.
+We declare how many pods we want, and the Replica Set ensures that the "state" of our application always matches.
 Let's take a look at a new configuration file.

 ```yaml:title=resources/rs.yaml
 apiVersion: apps/v1